Cocoa Powder vs Baking Chocolate: Understanding the Differences

 Yes, you can substitute cocoa powder for baking chocolate by using 3 tablespoons of cocoa powder plus 1 tablespoon of fat (like vegetable oil) for each ounce of unsweetened baking chocolate.
 This adjustment helps maintain the recipe's texture and flavor.

-Cocoa vs Cacao Powder: Understanding the Differences
+Black Cocoa Powder vs. Cocoa Powder: Understanding the Differences

 Ready to source an ingredient?